 How Long Do We Keep Your Data for?

-Data is retained for as long as it is required to perform its purpose or for as long as is required by law (see the link (or table?) below).
-At the end of that retention period, your data will either be deleted completely or anonymised.
+Data is retained for as long as it is required to perform its purpose or for as long as is required by law (see the link below).
+At the end of that retention period, your data will be disposed of securely.

 Here is our Record Retention Schedule click here